 lulled into drowsiness until

-it snaps awake at 12 am demanding attention
+it snaps awake at 12 am demanding your attention,

-like a dog demands an urgent midnight piss.
+like a pet dog demands an urgent midnight piss.

-plus I burnt all the mementoes of my teenage years.
+then I thought about burning all the mementoes of my teenage years.

 I’m yampy not stupid.